-New Mountain Finance AIV Holdings Corporation ("AIV Holdings") is a Delaware corporation that was originally incorporated on March 11, 2011.
+New Mountain Finance AIV Holdings Corporation ("AIV Holdings") is a Delaware corporation that was incorporated on March 11, 2011.
 Guardian AIV, a Delaware limited partnership, is AIV Holdings' sole stockholder.
 AIV Holdings is a closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
 As such, AIV Holdings is obligated to comply with certain regulatory requirements.
-AIV Holdings has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a RIC under the Code.
+AIV Holdings intends to be treated, and intends to comply with the requirements to qualify annually, as a RIC under the Code commencing with its taxable year ended December 31, 2011.